 "Can compute" access to the workspace

-You need permission to do any operations that have a GCP cost (i.e. run workflows) in a workspace.
-You can do this if someone shares a workspace with you as "can-compute writer."
-If you create or copy a workspace using your own Billing project, you are the owner, by default, and can run workflows.
+You need permission to do any operations that have a Google Cloud cost (i.e., run workflows) in a workspace.
+You can do this if someone shares a workspace with you as "Can-Compute Writer."
+If you create or copy a workspace using your own Billing project, you are the Owner, by default, and can run workflows.

 One or more workflows

 If you clone a workspace that already contains workflows (see Showcase workspaces in the Library), these tools will be in your copy as well.
 If the Workflows tab of your workspace is empty, you can import workflows from the Terra library (code and workflows section).

 Input data files can be located in the workspace Google bucket or an external bucket, and linked to the workspace by metadata in the data table.